code-cloud9/CRDM/README.md

 ## Introduction

-Supplementary code for 'Regression Modeling of the Count Relational Data with Network Effects'.
+Supplementary code for 'Modeling and Analysis of Count Relational Data with Dependent Edges'.

 ## Guidelines for Result Replication